canada-ca/canada-ca.github.io/_drafts/2017-08-30-themes-and-topics.markdown

 There were 3 different versions of the information architecture tested so that we could compare their results.

-The findings of the treejack were:
+The findings of the tree testing were:
 1) Themes and topics were the most intuitive part of the information architecture.
 For all but 3 tasks, the participants who used themes and topics were able to find a good a good destination.
 2) That we needed to really respect the mental models of canadians and do more validation testing rather than relying on internal card sorting.
 Testing clearly indicated that for 5 of the 29 tasks, there was another theme that was either better or as likely a place to look for that task.
 3) There was no user centric way of putting the themes under a first level word.
 Each of the 3 tests tried a different variant, including "topics", "information about..." and "about Canada", but these labels made it harder to find the topics, leading to high failure rates for many tasks.